Closed brewery

 Brewing ceased: January 2016

-Meantime is currently the second oldest and second largest brewery in London.
-Founded by one of British brewing’s most influential figures, Greenwich-born Alastair Hook, it was a trailblazer of contemporary brewing both in the capital and in the rest of the UK.
-It later became the first of the 21st century London brewers bought by a multinational, leading eventually but somewhat inevitably to its demise.
+Founded by one of British brewing’s most influential figures, Greenwich-born Alastair Hook, Meantime was a trailblazer of contemporary brewing both in the capital and in the rest of the UK.
+For a time the second-oldest brewery in the capital, it became the first of the 21st century London brewers bought by a multinational, leading eventually but somewhat inevitably to its demise.

 Alastair trained at Heriot-Watt in Edinburgh, but regularly spent summers as a brewing assistant in California and completed his postgraduate studies at Weihenstephan brewing school near Munich, learning to brew quality lager, then a type of beer largely unknown at home.
 In 1991, he brewed at a pioneering brewpub, the Packhorse, in Ashford, Kent, specialising in German-style beers.